dosorio/rPanglaoDB/README.md

 ```

 #### Downloading the count matrices:
 Once the desired samples to be downloaded are identified, the count matrices can be downloaded using the `getSamples` function.
 In the example below, we show how to download the set of Human Lymphatic Endothelial Cells applying two filters in the `getSample` function to the set of identified samples containing the desired phenotype (PECAM1+, PDPN+, PROX1+).
-The output of the function in this case is a `Seurat` object containing 1124 human endothelial cells.
+By default, the output of the function is a `Seurat` object with all the samples merged.
+In this case is an object containing 1124 human endothelial cells.

 ```
 > countsLEC <- getSamples(srs = unique(LEC$SRS), celltype = 'Endothelial cells', specie = 'Homo sapiens')
 |++++++++++++++++++++++++++++++++++++++++++++++++++| 100%